Bulawayo

 Bulawayo was founded by a group led by Gundwane Ndiweni around 1840 as the kraal of Mzilikazi, the Ndebele king and was known as Gibixhegu.
-His son, Lobengula, succeeded him in the 1860s, and changed the name to kobulawayo and ruled from Bulawayo until 1893, when the settlement was captured by British South Africa Company soldiers during the First Matabele War.
+His son, Lobengula, succeeded him in the 1860s, and changed the name to koBulawayo and ruled from Bulawayo until 1893, when the settlement was captured by British South Africa Company soldiers during the First Matabele War.
 That year, the first white settlers arrived and rebuilt the town.
 The town was besieged by Ndebele warriors during the Second Matabele War.
 Bulawayo attained municipality status in 1897, and city status in 1943.

 Historically, Bulawayo has been the principal industrial centre of Zimbabwe; its factories produce cars and car products, building materials, electronic products, textiles, furniture, and food products.
 Bulawayo is also the hub of Zimbabwe's rail network and the headquarters of the National Railways of Zimbabwe.

-Bulawayo's central business district (CBD) covers 5.4 km2 in the heart of the city, and is surrounded by numerous suburbs.
-The majority of the city's population belong to the Ndebele people, with minorities of Shona and other groups.
-Bulawayo is home to over a dozen colleges and universities, most notably the National University of Science and Technology, Bulawayo Polytechic College, Zimbabwe School of Mines, and the United College of Education.
+Bulawayo's central business district (CBD) covers 5.4 km2 in the heart of the city and is surrounded by numerous suburbs.
+The majority of the city's population belongs to the Ndebele people, with minorities of Shona and other groups, including Coloured and White Zimbabweans.
+Bulawayo is home to over a dozen colleges and universities, most notably the National University of Science and Technology, Bulawayo Polytechnic College, Zimbabwe School of Mines, Hillside Teachers College, and the United College of Education.
 The Natural History Museum of Zimbabwe, formerly the National Museum, is located in Bulawayo.
 The city is close to tourist sites such as Matobo National Park and the Khami World Heritage Site.